 Get rid of all sheep of all ages that will not earn their keep next season or grow into good replacement stock.
-Check especially for good teeth that meet the gum properly and are all present.
+Check especially for sound teeth that meet the gum properly and are all present.
 If teeth are worn down evenly, as often seen in ewes older than 5 years of age, a ewe will be good enough to keep for another lambing provided you can provide plenty of long feed over winter to keep up body condition.

-Checking udders can be a bit more difficult, as there won’t be much to feel by this time of year.
+Checking udders can be a bit more difficult, as there won’t be much to feel at this time of year.
 Just make sure each teat looks normal, with no shearing cuts, and that there are no really hard lumps in the body of each vessel.
 Don’t keep any ewe for another lambing that has had mastitis, as the chances are the udder tissue will be permanently damaged.

 Mature ewes should not need drenching despite all the advertising hype and marketing promotions to persuade you otherwise.
-If ewes are in good body condition and thriving, don’t be scared off by high FECs and end up wasting money on drench that sheep don’t need.
+If ewes are in good body condition and thriving, don’t be scared off by high Faecal Egg Counts (FECs) and end up wasting money on drench that sheep don’t need.
 The trouble with drenching is that the farmer always feels better after drenching the sheep, and so does the shop that sold the product, but the sheep have not benefitted at all, and the drench resistant worms will have had the main benefit!

 You need to get very serious about Facial Eczema (FE) and precautions should have started in January as it takes three weeks for zinc supplementation to build up in the liver, which is where the FE spore toxin does the damage.